Thomas III of Saluzzo

+Life and career

 He was born in Saluzzo in north-western Italy to Frederick II del Vasto and Beatrice of Geneva.
 His maternal grandfather was Hugh of Geneva, Lord of Gex, Anthon and Varey.

 He tried to continue the philo-French politics of his father, mainly to face the menace of Duke Amadeus VIII of Savoy, who aimed to conquer the whole Piedmont.
 In fact, the treaty stating the nominal submission to France was signed by Thomas well before his father's death.

 The vassalage to French was also a consequence of the education received by Thomas, who lived in Provence for much of his youth, and travelled there in 1375, 1389, 1401, 1403 and 1405.
 He was married to the French Marguerite of Roussy.

 In 1394 he was captured by Savoyard troops while he was leading a ravage in Monasterolo.
 Imprisoned first in Savigliano and then in Turin, he was freed only two years later after a ransom of 20,000 golden florins had been paid.

 In his late years Thomas assigned the succession to his young son Ludovico, under the regency of his brother Valerano and the marchioness Marguerite.